shekharsikku/synchronous-chat/readme.md

 - **Typing Indicators:** Realtime feedback when a user is typing.

-- **Search Contacts:** Find contacts with a user friendly search functionality.
+- **Search Contacts:** Find contacts with a user-friendly search functionality.

 - **Status Updates:** View online/offline status for contacts.